wlmeng11/editorial-jekyll-theme/unishank.md

 (top image by Jaebin Choi)

 June 2019<br>
-with Jaebin Choi et al (Columbia University [Bioelectronic Systems Lab](https://bioeeweb.ee.columbia.edu/wordpress/))<br>
+with Jaebin Choi et al<br>

-I joined Prof. Ken Shepard's Bioelectronic Systems Lab during my junior year to work on next-generation neural interfaces based on Single Photon Avalanche Diode (SPAD) photodetectors, which offer unrivaled speed and resolution compared to electric and magnetic field sensors.
+I joined Prof. Ken Shepard's [Bioelectronic Systems Lab](https://bioeeweb.ee.columbia.edu/wordpress/) during my junior year to work on next-generation neural interfaces based on Single Photon Avalanche Diode (SPAD) photodetectors, which offer unrivaled speed and resolution compared to electric and magnetic field sensors.

-The imager chip was fabricated in TSMC's 130 nm BCD process.
+The imager chip was fabricated in [TSMC](https://www.tsmc.com/)'s 130 nm BCD process.
 It integrates microLED illuminators and SPAD photodetectors into a needle-like form factor in order to perform fluorescence lifetime imaging of deep tissue in a mouse brain.
-Because the microscale form factor of the system prohibits a physical lens to focus the light, a compressed sensing scheme which utilizes an ensemble of angular-sensitive pixels (based on a variety of Talbot diffraction gratings) allows for computational focusing and reconstruction of a 3D image.
+Because the microscale form factor of the system prohibits a physical lens to focus the light, a compressed sensing scheme which utilizes an ensemble of angular-sensitive pixels (based on an assortment of Talbot diffraction gratings) allows for computational focusing and reconstruction of a 3D image.

 I assembled and tested the PCBs, collected data, and created simulations and plots that were included in my co-authored paper,